The legal requirements for getting married in France are quite complex and can be particularly difficult for non residents.

 If you choose make an application for a marriage license without the help of a wedding professional, you will need to make provisions to ensure your documentation is correctly submitted and lodged on time.

-Requirements are subject to change in accordance with the laws of France.
-Information updated as of June 2015
+The legal requirements forgetting married in France are subject to change in accordance with the laws of France.
+Information updated as of Dec 2015